RetroPie/RetroPie-Docs/docs/FinalBurn-Alpha.md

 * Note that unlike other BIOS that go in the BIOS folder, this BIOS will go into the same folder as your ROMS.

-For PiFBA place your BIOS in
+For RetroPie 3.0 for PiFBA and FBA-Libretro place your BIOS in
 ```shell
 /home/pi/RetroPie/roms/fba
 ```
-For fba-libretro place your BIOS in
+For RetroPie 2.6 FBA-Libretro place your BIOS in
 ```shell
 /home/pi/RetroPie/roms/fba-libretro
 ```